Here are some of the frequently asked questions regarding the renovation and operational plans for the golf course.

 Are you planning to flood the ponds?

-Other holes like 7, 13, 10, and 11 need to be reshaped agressively to support our Audubon commitment.
-Each of these holes will see the ponds made more shallow to provide habitate for water fowl.
-These will be addressed in 2023 and 2024.
+Other holes like 13 need to be reshaped aggressively to support our Audubon International commitment to create appropriate habitat.
+This pond will be made more shallow to provide habitat for water fowl.
+The pond on 5 will be reduced in size to provide a large landing zone at the 2nd cut of the green.
+These will be addressed along with the mirror pond on 11 in 2023 and 2024.

 With all the repairs needed on the golf course why did we buy Toptracer for the range?